Oncurrent/zeno/README.md

     avoid the second step of calling `keys`.
   * `:zeno/keys` can only appear at the end of the path.
   * The behavior matches Clojure's `keys`.
-Thus if you try `[:zeno/crdt :books isbn :author :zeno/keys]` you'll get the same error as if you tried `(keys "Ernest Hemingway")`.
+Thus if you try `[:zeno/crdt :books isbn :author :zeno/keys]` you'll get an error as if you tried `(keys "Ernest Hemingway")` though Zeno does its own check so you get a more useful error.
 * `[:zeno/*]`
+  * Used for joins across _all_ nodes at a given level in the state tree.
+See [Joins](#joins) to join across a subset of nodes at a given level.
   * This allows you to get a list of all authors via `[:zeno/crdt :books :zeno/* :author]`.
   * It's also useful in specifying sharing paths (see [Sharing](#sharing)).